haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 ## Understanding the Ambiguous Interaction Restraints

-The Ambiguous Interaction Restraints (AIRs) are crucial to successful docking as AIRs should guide docking partners towards the correct conformation.
+The Ambiguous Interaction Restraints (AIRs) are crucial to successful docking, as they guide the modelling process by biasing partners' conformations and co-orientation towards a certain, hopefully correct conformation of the complex.
 AIRs consist of the residues located in the interface of a complex.

 ### Visualisation of the interface